 Helping Kids Through School

-It’s important to make school life the best it can possibly be for children with juvenile arthritis.
-Every child with arthritis has their own unique symptoms, so this must be considered when helping them.
-Unfortunately, juvenile arthritis can affect a child’s school work, so modifications may need to be made.
+It’s crucial to prioritize making school life the best it can possibly be for children with juvenile arthritis.
+With every child experiencing their own unique set of symptoms, it becomes imperative to consider these individual needs when providing assistance.
+Regrettably, juvenile arthritis can inevitably impact a child’s school work, requiring thoughtful modifications to accommodate their condition and ensure their academic success.

-You may also notice that the child has side effects caused by their medication, like a bad tummy.
-It’s common for them to need more frequent meals too.
+You may also notice that the child has side effects caused by their medication, such as a bad tummy and occasional digestive discomfort.
+It’s not uncommon for them to require more frequent meals throughout the day to help alleviate these effects and maintain their overall well-being.

 Be aware that the student may feel: